 Enjoy sailing along the Mid-Atlantic Ridge, 16,000 km from the Arctic Ocean

-Witness Arctic terns and long-tailed skuas flying their northbound spring migration
+Witness Arctic terns and long-tailed skuas flying during spring migration

 Visit the historic Cidade Velha and its massive hillside fortress in Praia